jnytnai0613/kubeconfig-splitter/README.md

   ./main
   ```
 4. A number of split kubeconfig files are created in the /tmp directory for the number of contexts.<br>
-   At that time, a file in the form of kubeconfigN is created in the primary directory of the OS.
+   At that time, a file in the form of kubeconfigN is created in the temp directory of the OS.